Supersolvable posets and fiber-type abelian arrangements: Introduction

 \subsection{Acknowledgements}

 The bulk of the work reported in this paper was carried out during a Research-in-Pairs visit by the authors at Mathematisches Forschungsinstitut Oberwolfach.
 Both authors are grateful to MFO and their staff for their hospitality and support, and for the ideal working environment provided.
+The first author was supported by NSF DMS-2204299.
 The second author was partly supported by the SNSF professorship grant PP00P2\_150552/1.